thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### On row click

-The "On row click" action source adds an action when a row in the widget is clicked.
+The "On row click" action source triggers an action when a row in the widget is clicked.
 This action button is often used in the "Entity table" widget.
-On the example of this widget, let's consider the use of "On row click" action.
+Let's illustrate the use of the "On row click" action with the aforementioned widget as an example.
 Clicking on a row of the selected entity in the widget will navigate us to another state with detailed information about that entity.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.